dashpay/docs/masternodes/maintenance.rst

   9f5ec7540baeefc4b7581d88d236792851f26b4b754684a31ee35d09bdfb7fb6

 Your masternode is now upgraded to DIP3 and will appear on the Deterministic Masternode List.
-You can view this list in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP3 masternode.
-Note that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
+You can view this list on the **Masternodes -> DIP3 Masternodes** tab of the Dash Core wallet, or in the console using the command ``protx list valid``, where the txid of the final ``protx register_submit`` transaction identifies your DIP3 masternode.
+Note again that all functions related to DIP3 will only take effect once Spork 15 is enabled on the network.
 You can view the spork status using the ``spork active`` command.

 .. _masternode-withdrawals: